arroiz/guidelines/README.md

 ## Repository comment

-All **branches, Pull requests and branches** should use a descriptive emoji to ilustrate your funcionality.
+All **branches, pull requests and comments** should use a descriptive emoji to ilustrate your funcionality.

 The list bellow are using [this repository](https://gist.github.com/rxaviers/7360908)